Climb Gear Reviews Travelogues

 Verdict

-After all of our long research about the Best Indoor Rock Climbing Shoes, we found that La Sportiva Miura Men is the best indoor rock climbing shoe available today.
+Based on all of our experience with rock climbing shoes for indoors, we found that Evolv Ashima is the best indoor rock climbing shoe available today.

-There’s also a Premium Option with all the best features and high-quality materials if you have more money to spend, namely Butora Acro Climbing Shoes.
+Our Premium Option is Scarpa Instinct with all the best features and high-quality materials, but that’s only if you have more money to spend.

-However, if you are on a slightly tighter budget, you can also consider the Evolv Defy as an affordable alternative.
+However, if you are on a slightly tighter budget, you can also consider the Five Ten Anasazi VCS Climbing Shoes as an affordable alternative.

 Our other reviews you may find useful in your research: